Colleen Windham-Hughes, Ph.D., M.Div.

 "Education," in Religion and Everyday Life and Culture, Volume Two, eds.
 Richard D. Hecht and Vincent F. Biondo.
 Santa Barbara, CA: Praeger, 2010.

-Dr. Windham-Hughes is principal investigator of the Teagle Grant to develop Interfaith Studies.
+Dr. Windham-Hughes was principal investigator of the Teagle Grant to develop Interfaith Studies.
 At California Lutheran University, we have the unique opportunity to lift the banner of Interfaith Studies through the practices of experiential learning -- a strategic initiative of our university to engage students in thoughtful preparation, conscientious application, and critical reflection.

 Interfaith Studies requires interpersonal interaction between people who are different and must hold as one of its goals assistance in developing and sustaining relationships across difference.
 Such skills are important, not only to the development of character but also to the development of leaders who are able to lead with global awareness in local settings.